FBI names pipeline cyberattackers as company promises return

 The Colonial attack was a potent reminder of the real-world implications of the burgeoning threat.
 Even as the Biden administration works to confront organized hacking campaigns sponsored by foreign governments, it must still contend with difficult-to-prevent attacks from cybercriminals.

-“We need to invest to safeguard our critical infrastructure,” President Joe Biden said Monday.
+“We need to invest to safeguard our critical infrastructure,” Biden said Monday.
 Energy Secretary Jennifer Granholm said the attack “tells you how utterly vulnerable we are” to cyberattacks on U.S. infrastructure.

 The attack came as the administration, still grappling with its response to massive breaches by Russia of federal agencies and private corporations, works on an executive order aimed at bolstering cybersecurity defenses.
 The Justice Department, meanwhile, has formed a ransomware task force designed for situations just like Colonial Pipeline, and the Energy Department on April 20 announced a 100-day initiative focused on protecting energy infrastructure from cyber threats.
 Similar actions are planned for other critical industries, such as water and natural gas.